smeisegeier/pandas-plots/README.md

   - `add_datetime_col()` adds a datetime columns to a dataframe (chainable)
   - `show_package_version` prints version of a list of packages
   - `get_os` helps to identify and ensure operating system at runtime
-  - `🆕 add_bitmask_label()` adds a column to the data that resolves a bitmask column into human-readable labels
+  - `add_bitmask_label()` adds a column to the data that resolves a bitmask column into human-readable labels
 <br>

 - `pii` has routines for handling of personally identifiable information